 Draco could hardly believe it.
 He was free to walk out for the first time in over two months.
 His entire family had been separated and placed into holding cells for so long, he was beginning to forget the feeling of the warm sun against his back.
-He felt the shackles retreat and he got onto unsteady legs slowly, dumbfounded.
+He felt the shackles retreat and rose onto unsteady legs slowly, dumbfounded.

 When he went into the hall he nearly ran head first into the Headmistress herself.
 "Oh, Mr. Malfoy.
 I was hoping I'd see you today.
 I've got to testify against the Carrows in a while, but I came as soon as Kingsley told me about the conditions of your probation."

 "Professor, I-I just want to thank you for this opportunity.
 I'm not the best at apologizing or thanking people…" he was mumbling.